Community College for Military Veterans

 Online Options

-Community colleges have online programs for those who don’t want to go to physical classes or who can’t.
-There are quite a few options by choosing to go to school online.
+Community colleges offer online programs for those who prefer not to attend physical classes or who are unable to do so.
+There are several options available when choosing to attend school online.
 Depending on the program you choose, you might be able to receive your degree by only taking online classes.

-This can help you even more if you do need to PCS during your school years or if you are going to be deployed in the middle of getting your education.
+This can be particularly helpful if you need to PCS during your school years or if you are deployed in the midst of pursuing your education.
 While four year schools also offer online classes, community college classes can be more flexible for the non-traditional student.

 You Don’t Want to Go to a 4-Year

-If you or your child only wants to get a two-year degree, going to a community college is the best option.
-While after a couple of years you can transfer to a four-year school, you don’t have to if you can go into your choice of career with an associate’s degree.
+If you or your child only wants to earn a two-year degree, attending a community college is the best option.
+While you can transfer to a four-year school after a couple of years, you don’t have to; you can enter your chosen career with an associate’s degree.

 There are also certificate programs you can do at community colleges.
 Anything from photography to accounting.
 There are specific careers out there that need a certificate, and you find many different programs at your local community college.